 Teaching Rationale And Relationship

-In semester 1 lectures will provide induction into planning and implementing a dissertation, and utilising key research resources(including libraries, online portals, databases, grey literature and other archaeological research tools).
+Students will be provided with an induction into planning and implementing a dissertation, and utilising key research resources(including libraries, online portals, databases, grey literature and other archaeological research tools).
 Practicals will introduce students to data storage and management methods, and to the formatting skills required to produce polished dissertation.
 Students will also be introduced to time management considerations in preparation for

 Organizing meetings with their dissertation supervisor in Semester 2, and for ensuring that they produce written work

 in time to allow feedback from the supervisor.
 Initial supervision meetings will guide students towards appropriate reading and provide advice on dissertation structure and content.
 They will also foster a good working relationship between students and their supervisors.

 Students will therefore begin the process of completing the dissertation in Semester 2 with a secure foundation of ideas and methods.
 Throughout semester 2 one-to-one and small group supervision meetings with staff will also develop students' skills in time-management, project-management, initiative and team working.
 This will be achieved through making it the responsibility of students to arrange times to see their supervisors, by ensuring that students prepare in advance for meetings by submitting work at least one week before meetings, and through discussion of progress with their supervisor.
 Supervisors will engage in critical dialogue on submitted drafts and make recommendations for improvements.

 The format of resits will be determined by the Board of Examiners